ocaml-sf/ocaml-sf-website/src/actions.md

 </a>
 </div>

-## OCaml exercise corpus development
+## OCaml Exercise Corpus Development

 We fund teachers to contribute high-quality exercices to a common exercise database for the Learn-OCaml platform.
 In particular, we